GoldenDelicios/block_rotator/WrenchModes.md

 ## Additional notes
 * If the current Wrench mode does not work with the aimed block, it will fall back onto Default mode.
-* *Rails* do not support any of the new modes; however, plans exist to make it work with "Face player".
 * There is no defined order for conflicting operations.
   * e.g. clicking edges of a block with "Face click".
   * The Wrench will go with whatever rotation succeeds first.